soma00333/soma00333.github.io/README.md

 - Development and operation using cloud servers such as AWS
 - CI/CD using Github actions
 - Experience with DevOps development
-- Building user data analysis infrastructure
+- Building a data infrastructure using Redshift and Redash
-- Growing a toC application
+- Implement practices to improve Developer Experience
+- Service failure detection and visualization of service status using Datadog
+- Implement SRE practices such as SLI/SLO and create mechanisms to improve service reliability
+- Promotion and efficiency improvement of IaC with a focus on Terraform
+- Pipeline construction with ML model including LLM.

 ## Programming Language/Framework
 - Web